University or Departmental Honors

 Members of the Honors College may pursue University Honors, Departmental Honors, or both.

-The University Honors track is an interdisciplinary and multidisciplinary co-major that requires students to complete 36 Honors credits among the 120 required for graduation.
+The University Honors track is an interdisciplinary and multidisciplinary co-major that requires students to complete 28 Honors credits (beginning in the Spring/Summer 2019 semester) among the 120 required for graduation.
 These credits include, among other Honors courses:

 - a distinctive first-year sequence, consisting of HON 1000 (The City) and PS 1010 (American Government).

 - an HON 42xx seminar

 Students in the University Honors program declare a traditional major in conjunction with their Honors co-major.

 The Departmental Honors track is a discipline-specific program that varies by major.
 Students are admitted to Departmental Honors after completing at least a semester's worth of courses at WSU or elsewhere.
 Departmental Honors students, like University Honors students, are full-fledged members of the Irvin D. Reid Honors College.
 Requirements vary by department, but include at least 12 credits of Honors coursework, an HON 42xx seminar, and a thesis project.